robertseaton/slug/README.markdown

 Some stuff that needs done:

 * Clean-up the codebase to match [OpenBSD's style guidelines](http://www.openbsd.org/cgi-bin/man.cgi?query=style&apropos=0&sektion=0&manpath=OpenBSD+Current&arch=i386&format=html).
-All of the linked lists need be reimplemented to use the macros from <queue.h>.
+All of the linked lists need be reimplemented to use the macros from `<queue.h>`.
 * Lots of error checking has been ignored and needs added.
 * Read through the code and find areas that ought to be explained by a comment but aren't.
 Comment them or tell me to comment them.
 * Implement support for multi-file torrents.
 For more information, you can look at how [unworkable](http://code.google.com/p/unworkable/source/browse/#svn%2Ftrunk) does it.
-* Improve out queueing strategy.
+* Improve our queueing strategy.
 If you know C++, you could go dig through rtorrent's code, figure out their download strategy, and explain it to me so I can implement it.
 * Implement a variable length queue that's based on some network speed heuristic.
 * Flesh out announce support.